blackravenltd/CoffeeCloud/README.md

 ## Hints and Tips

-* Convert AWS example snippets and existing AWS Cloudformation templates into Coffeescript using the excellent [js2.coffee](http://js2.coffee/).
+* Convert AWS example snippets and existing AWS Cloudformation templates into CoffeeScript using the excellent [js2.coffee](http://js2.coffee/).
+* The AWS Cloudformation documentation includes YAML examples - YAML is very similar to CoffeeScript object definition and can be copy-pasted into templates with little modification.

 ## Contributing